 Growing Our Own Teachers from Community

-Kūlia and Ka Lama Education Academy (KKLEA) empowers Native Hawaiian community members to become teachers in their own communities.
+Ka Lama Education Academy (Ka Lama) empowers Native Hawaiian community members to become teachers in their own communities.
 Research shows that teacher quality and cultural competence make a big difference in student education outcomes, and this is especially true in indigenous populations and communities of color.
-KKLEA focusses on recruiting, supporting, and retaining Native Hawaiian educators to address disparities in education by providing year-round support and incentives to current and future teachers.
+Ka Lama focusses on recruiting, supporting, and retaining Native Hawaiian educators to address disparities in education by providing year-round support and incentives to current and future teachers.

 community members were enrolled in college and working toward a degree in Education

-KKLEA continues enhancing and strengthening our placement and retention services for participants seeking teaching positions on the Wai‘anae Coast, to further ensure the employment and retention of local teachers in their own communities.
-In 2018, KKLEA piloted an Educaitonal Assistant (EA) to Teacher fast track program at Nānākui Elementary School in partnership with Leeward Community College.
-And, launched a Waianae Coast located National Board Certification program for teachers on the Coast to attain advanced certification.
+Ka Lama continues enhancing and strengthening our placement and retention services for participants seeking teaching positions on the Wai‘anae Coast, to further ensure the employment and retention of local teachers in their own communities.
+In 2018, Ka Lama piloted an Educational Assistant (EA) to Teacher fast track program at Nānākui Elementary School in partnership with Leeward Community College.
+Additionally, Ka Lama launched a National Board Certification program for teachers on the Wai‘anae Coast to attain advanced certification.

-Kūlia and Ka Lama Education Academy aims to help teachers in increasing their credentials and gain techniques and strategies to effectively reach and teach students in marginalized, rural communities with high Native Hawaiian student populations.
-KKLEA services include:
+Ka Lama Education Academy aims to help teachers in increasing their credentials and gain techniques and strategies to effectively reach and teach students in marginalized, rural communities with high Native Hawaiian student populations.
+Ka Lama services include:

 - Scholarships & financial aid